 Kashmir typically refers to a mountainous region that straddles the current India-Pakistan border.
 Historically, it has vacillated between surrounding kingdoms and has been associated with Hindi, Buddhist, Tibetan, Mughal, and Persian rulers, among others.

-The only things that are known for sure about Kashmir are that it is culturally its own and undeniably beautiful.
+The only things that are known for sure about Kashmir are that it is culturally its own and is undeniably beautiful.
 People have described Kashmir as Heaven on Earth, which makes its current situation disheartening.

 Since the partition, Kashmir has been claimed by Pakistan and India.
 It is currently torn between the nations and has been divided for a long time.

-The majority of Pakistan is safe for travel, and that includes Azad Kashmir or AJK as its own.
+The majority of Pakistan is safe for travel, and that includes Azad Kashmir or AJK as its known.
 But things could still be better if everyone just got along.
 The vast majority of Kashmiris are Muslim and want to either be part of Pakistan or to run their own state.
 Indian occupation of Kashmir is, in my opinion, a crime

 16. More Than Half of the World’s Soccer Balls Are Made in Pakistan